 Master’s programs offer varying levels of support, ranging from tuition assistantship to full tuition plus a stipend.
 Students should check with their individual program to learn what level of funding is available.
 Professional master’s programs normally do not cover tuition, meaning that the student is responsible for payment.
 (Merit-based scholarships are occasionally available.)

 University Fellowships and Assistantships

 Of our doctoral students, 94% receive multi-year fellowships or assistantships that provide stipends.
-For the 2019-2020 academic year, Notre Dame’s standard stipend for doctoral students is $23,000 on a twelve-month basis for humanities and social science students, and $25,614 to $32,544, according to program, on a twelve-month basis for engineering and science students.
+For the 2020-2021 academic year, Notre Dame’s standard stipend for doctoral students is $25,000 on a twelve-month basis for humanities and social science students, and $23,293 to $32,544, according to program, on a nine or twelve-month basis for science and engineering students.
 The Notre Dame/South Bend community has a very low cost-of-living index.
 Learn more>

 The University also offers a number of select fellowships that provide higher levels of support—up to $40,000/year—as well as other advantages.
 Learn more>

 In addition, the Graduate School’s Office of Grants and Fellowships assists students in applying for both internal and external funding.